cexer/jquery.9scale.js/README.md

 jQuery 9-slice Scaling Plugin
 =============================

-jquery.9scale.js is a jQuery plugin which help draw 9-sclie scaling background/borders, and use sprite image as the image source.
+jquery.9scale.js is a jQuery plugin which help drawing 9-sclie scaling background/borders, and use sprite image as the image source.

 Motivation: